logo

 Amsterdam | the Netherlands

 Who’s afraid of art?
 More and more far right politicians in Europe are trying to silence artists and institutions.
 The most recent example being Slovakia, where the directors of the Slovak National Theatre and the Slovak National Gallery suddenly were dismissed by the minister of culture.
-The director of SND, Matej Drlička, will talk about this flagrant attack on the freedom of artistic expression and the broader political culture in which this happened.
-Milo Rau will report on strategies on how institutions can show solidarity in a case like this.
+The director of SND, Matej Drlička, talked about this flagrant attack on the freedom of artistic expression and the broader political culture in which this happened.
+Milo Rau reported on strategies on how institutions can show solidarity in a case like this.

 Stockholm | Sweden